 There are no on-size-fits-all plans for career and educational pathways, so we have included a bit of everything so that you can help find what is right for you.
-In this section you will find information about apprenticeships, Job Corps, and our five local colleges: Bellingham Technical College, Northwest Indian College, Skagit Valley Community College, Western Washington University, and Whatcom Community College.
+In this section you will find information about apprenticeships, Job Corps, military careers and our five local colleges: Bellingham Technical College, Northwest Indian College, Skagit Valley Community College, Western Washington University, and Whatcom Community College.

 Support: people, places, and websites to help get you to where you are going